2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse Of The 2015 Half Dollar

-The reverse design, created by Frank Gasparro, features the Presidential Seal with a heraldic eagle holding arrows and an olive branch.
-The eagle is surrounded by a complete circle of stars representing the states.
-“UNITED STATES OF AMERICA” curves along the upper rim, while “HALF DOLLAR” appears at the bottom.
+The reverse design, created by Frank Gasparro, features the Presidential Seal — a heraldic eagle holding arrows in its right talon and an olive branch in its left, surrounded by a complete circle of stars representing all 50 states.
+“UNITED STATES OF AMERICA” curves along the upper rim, and “HALF DOLLAR” appears at the bottom.

 Other Features Of The 2015 Half Dollar

-All 2015 varieties were produced exclusively for collectors and were never released into general circulation.
-The enhanced strike quality and careful handling during production resulted in most examples achieving high grades, making lower-grade specimens relatively uncommon in the marketplace.
+All 2015 varieties were produced exclusively for collectors and never released into general circulation.
+The enhanced strike quality and careful post-production handling resulted in most examples achieving high grades, making lower-grade specimens actually uncommon in the marketplace compared to typical circulation-issue coins.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)